dblanque/interlock-backend/contributing.md

 ## Developers

-Interlock was originally developed by **Dylan Blanqué** as an internal tool for **BR Consulting S.R.L.** and made open source to share a responsive and more dynamic tool with the community in contrast to the ones available at the time.
+Interlock was originally developed by **Dylan Blanqué** as an internal tool for **BR Consulting S.R.L.** and **Cloudship** and made open source to share a responsive and more dynamic tool with the community in contrast to the ones available at the time.

 ## Contributors